-A few weeks ago I was invited by Betfan to host a webinar called Ask A Pro.
+A few weeks ago I was invited by Betfan to host a webinar called Ask A Pro, and share how to find favourites to lay.
 The concept was that we would get three professional bettors and tipsters on the panel and I would quiz them with the questions asked by the audience.
 I thought that this was a superb idea.
-After all, it is can be very difficult to get in touch with pro-punters to ask the questions that you want answers to and so I readily agreed.
+After all, it can be very difficult to get in touch with pro-punters to ask the questions that you want answers to and so I readily agreed.

 The webinar took place a few days ago and I am sure that some of you reading this would have joined me on it.
-That is all great, but what has this got to do with finding favourites to lay, and what is disparity?
+That is all great, but what has this got to do with how you can find favourites to lay, and what is disparity?